samclaus/lyra-challenge-react/README.md

 - `geometry.ts`: vanilla TypeScript polygon types and math functions.
 I copy-pasted this as-is from the Svelte version of this project.
 It defines core data types for the application and powers the "Closest points" editor tool.

 - `index.css`: all of the CSS for the application.
-React does not appear to have a good go-to solution for CSS so I decided to dump everything in one file so I could feel secure in knowing Vite would minify it away and performance would be good--I did not want to go learning CSS-in-JS libraries at the moment and I didn't want to risk doing something stupid like repeatedly computing a ton of inline styles in the JSX.
+React does not appear to have a good go-to solution for CSS so I decided to dump everything in one file so I could feel secure in knowing Vite would minify it away and performance would be good.

 - `main.tsx`: imports the editor component and renders it with `react-dom`, nothing more.